khanson679/khanson679.github.io/resources/latex-tree-drawing/index.md

 2. Using an online tree-drawing program to generate images
 3. Drawing trees with LaTeX

-We will start by creating simple bracketed trees in a text document, then copying them into the web app [jsSyntaxTree][jssyntaxtree] to generate images.
+We will start by creating simple bracketed trees in a text document, then using the web app [jsSyntaxTree][jssyntaxtree] to generate images.
-This may be all you need if you just want to copy the images into another document.
+This may be all you need if you just want to copy the results into another document.

 From there, we will turn to drawing trees in LaTeX using the [Forest] package.
 The same basic principles apply, but LaTeX gives you much more control over the formatting, and can do things that the web apps simply cannot.